skiffin-git/Flash-Cards/README.md

-# Flash Cards - Web Application.
+# LazyCard - Web Application.

 Uses Flask (API in Python) for backend
 PostgreSQL for storing and managing data in the database.